Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

-Dorothy taking the stand was one of the trials sensational moments.
+Dorothy taking the stand was one of the trial's sensational moments.
 She was not what one expects to see in a love triangle such as this.
-She was rather plain in appearance and spoke with a lisp.
+She was rather plain and spoke with a lisp.
 She declared that she did not love Paul, and he was just a good friend.
 When the district attorney cross examined Dorothy, she was aloof and gave an attitude of superiority, stating that Hollywood people are different and that "normal conventions are not necessary for us because we are more sophisticated."
-The DA immediately nailed her with her own words, and the over all coldness of her attitude did not endear her to the hearts of jurors.
+The DA immediately nailed her with her own words, and the overall coldness of her attitude did not endear her to the hearts of jurors.
 When Paul's houseboy was called to the stand he openly stated that he had served breakfast in bed to Dottie and Paul after one of their pajama parties.
 He added that their breakfast tray included a side of aspirin and Alka-Seltzer for their hangovers.
-This testimony hurt Paul and Dorothy who were trying to deny any intimacy, but Paul's house boy's testimony brought down the house with laughter and the press.
+This testimony hurt Paul and Dorothy, who were trying to deny any intimacy, but Paul's house boy's testimony brought down the house with laughter and the press.

 When Kelly was arrested he admitted in a statement to the police that he loved Dorothy, but adamantly denied any intimacy, reporting that Dorothy never returned his affection.
 He was charged with manslaughter.
-Dorothy had always said that she and Paul were nothing more than friends, was charged with compounding a felony by attempting to conceal facts, as to how her husband died.
+Dorothy ,who had always said that she and Paul were nothing more than friends, was charged with compounding a felony by attempting to conceal facts as to how her husband died.

 Reunite- Paul Kelly and Dorothy Mackaye